Second moments and the bias conjecture for the family of cubic pencils: Introduction

 \subsection{Application to Bias conjecture}

-Rosen and Silverman \cite{Rosen_Silverman} have proved a conjecture of Nagao which implies that the first moment $M_{1,p}(\mathcal{F})$ of a rational elliptic surface is related to the Mordell-Weil rank of the group $\mathcal{F}_{k}(\mathbb{Q}(k))$.
+In this section, let $\mathcal{E}_{U}$ denote an arbitrary elliptic curve over $\mathbb{Q}(U)$.
+Rosen and Silverman \cite{Rosen_Silverman} have proved a conjecture of Nagao which implies that the first moment $M_{1,p}(\mathcal{E}_{U})$ of a rational elliptic surface is related to the Mordell-Weil rank of the group $\mathcal{E}_{U}(\mathbb{Q}(U))$.
 In precise terms the limit of